Only show these results:

 • UpdateCalendarRequest: A model for updating a Calendar object.

-The code snippet below demonstrates how you can use each of these new models, with the equivalent commands in the old v6 Node SDK, for reference.
+The code snippets below show how you can use each of the new models, with the equivalent commands in the v6 Node.js SDK for reference.

 // Import is required only if you need the typing.